Testing the double-logarithm asymptotic gluon density in ultraperipheral heavy ion collisions at the Large Hadron Collider: Theoretical framework and phenomenological models

-The overlap function, $\Psi^{*}_{V}\Psi_{\gamma}$, between the photon and the vector meson wave functions is well known.
-Here, we are interested in the vector meson photoproduction and the corresponding overlap involves only the transverse polarization contribution.
-In this case the wave function at $Q^2=0$ is simplified to:
+The overlap function, $\Psi^{*}_{V}\Psi_{\gamma}$, between the photon and the vector{-}meson wave functions is { commonly known}.
+Here, we are interested in vector{-}meson photoproduction, and the corresponding overlap involves only the transverse polarization contribution.
+In this case, the wave function at $Q^2=0$ {simplifies to} where $\hat{e}_f$ denotes the effective charge{, $\phi_T(r,z)$ is the scalar part of the meson wave function in the case of transverse polarization as defined just next, and $\partial_a\equiv \partial / \partial_a$.}